 The amendments clarify how group account for deferred tax on transactions such as leases and decommissioning obligations.
 The amendments narrowed the scope of the recognition exemption in paragraphs 15 and 24 of Ind AS 12 (recognition exemption) so that it no longer applies to transactions that, on initial recognition, give rise to equal taxable and deductible temporary differences.
-The amendments had no impact, if any, is the forever of the transactions that is a score of the taxable and taxable and the temporary differences. in its financial statements.
+The amendments had no impact, if any, in its financial statements.